Last Updated on November 29, 2021

 This makes it preferable to make your own if you just want to start with a base and add toppings that you know are safe when you’re pregnant.

 Here, I’ve broken down many of the components of popular pizzas with respect to their safety in pregnancy:

 Pizza Cheese in Pregnancy

 Pizza cheese is usually mozzarella, which is safe for pregnant women if it’s made from pasteurized milk.
-Almost all commercially-made mozzarella is made with pasteurized milk, including popular brands such as Galbani, Kraft and all supermarket own-label mozzarella.
+Almost all commercially-made mozzarella cheese is made with pasteurized milk, including popular brands such as Galbani, Kraft and all supermarket own-label mozzarella.
 This makes it safe to put on a pizza if you’re pregnant.
 Click here for a complete guide on how to tell which mozzarella is safe.

 Other cheeses often found on pizzas may not be safe in pregnancy.
 These include:

 - Any unpasteurized or soft cheese such as brie (love brie? read our article here)

 - Ricotta (if made with unpasteurized milk) – more on ricotta here